 We look at information about each of these to see if an applicant is suitable for our programme.
 If you don’t meet all of them ‘perfectly’ then we look at the overall balance of what you have, to ensure that overall what you will bring to the programme will be enough.

-If you have a degree that is not related to psychology (eg media and design) and you haven't got any related work experience but feel that you would like to re-train, you will need to show on your application form how you feel that you have enough psychological knowledge and insight to compensate for not having formally studied within this field.
-Also, you would need to show that you can apply such knowledge in the workplace by gaining some relevant work experience.
-See below 'What is relevant work experience?'
+If you have a degree that is not related to psychology (e.g., media and design) but feel that you would like to re-train, you will need sufficient relevant work experience (see below) and demonstrate on your application form that you have enough psychological knowledge and insight to compensate for not having formally studied within this field.
+Also, you would need to show that you can apply such knowledge in the workplace.

 Each application is assessed according to our minimum entry requirements and age is not a factor.

 What should I include in my personal statement?